lmcneel/stalks/README.md

 Start by reading through [contributing.md](contributing.md).
 Then check out the Projects and Wiki tabs of the repository.

 After going through the above resources, grab an issue related to your feature and role, and start coding.

+The repo name credit goes to Hamza, who thought of growing bean stalks when thinking of the stock market.